Skip to main content

 4. Employee experience.
 Not only will those tasked with managing payroll be happy, but payroll integration will benefit all employees who are more likely to get paid correctly and on time.
 Everyone’s a winner, really.

 1. Integration.
-OK so integration sounds great in theory but sometimes software from different vendors doesn’t play nicely together.
+OK so integration sounds great in theory but sometimes software from different vendors doesn’t play nicely together as data transfers and information protocols from service providers can be complicated.
 However, the good news is that most major vendors will integrate pretty effortlessly with most of the other players in the HR software space.
 If not, your options are to either ask them to add it to their roadmap or even create an API yourself.

 And that’s it, apart from that it should be pretty smooth sailing!